MetaThis/lab-go/README.md

 # lab-go

-Example of a simple microservice in Go, demonstrating some patterns that proven useful.
+Example of a simple microservice in Go, demonstrating some patterns that have proven useful.

 ## Setup